thongphamthe/PAFit/README.md

 ```r
 install.packages("PAFit")
 ```
-Alternatively, the development version can be install from from github using the devtools package:
+Alternatively, the development version can be installed from github using the devtools package:
 ```r
 install.packages("devtools")
 devtools::install_github("thongphamthe/PAFit", sub = "pkg")